-Planning vacations with activities that interest adolescents can be difficult, but there are plenty of things to do that will be fun for them, and the whole family.
+Planning vacations with activities that interest adolescents can be difficult, but there are plenty of things to do that will be fun for them and for the whole family.

 If you’re looking for things to do in NYC with teens, check out our list of the top attractions and activities, including…